2023 Women’s World Cup Round of 16 Betting Odds - August 10

 2023 Women's World Cup Favorites

-Want the lowdown on the top favorites at the 2023 Women's World Cup?
-We've shared which squads have the best odds to win below:
+Want the dope on the top favorites at the 2023 Women's World Cup?
+We've posted which nations have the best odds to lift the trophy ahead:

 |Odds to Win